Why Should I Use a Desktop App in Project Management Software?

 - An icon counter that allows you to see the number of unread inbox notifications.

-You should choose a solution that maintains a similar look and feel between the desktop app and browser option so that employees can easily switch between the two without additional training required.
+You should choose a solution that maintains a similar look and feel between the desktop app and browser option so that employees can easily switch between the two without requiring additional training.

-In addition, you may want a desktop app that still provides the ability to open separate tabs and windows so that team members can work with multiple projects and tasks at once.
-This gives them the ability to still see multiple screens without having the temptation of being able to open non-work related tabs.
+You may also want a desktop app that still provides the ability to open separate tabs and windows so that team members can work with multiple projects and tasks at once.
+This gives them the ability to still see multiple screens without having the temptation of opening non-work-related tabs.

 The level of security built into your project management software dictates how safe your project will be.
 Many people believe that a desktop app is inherently more secure than project management software accessed through an internet browser.
 As both versions require the same internet connection to communicate, collaborate, and store data, this is simply not true.